The Sphenoid Bone: Arguably one of the most important bones in the body.

-Beautifully designed by Mother Nature and arguably one of the most fundamentally important bones in the cranium for both humans and horses alike.
+Beautiful designed by Mother Nature and one of the most fundamentally necessary bones in the cranium for both humans and ho

 To give a clear visual, examine the picture above carefully and you may begin to understand how a torsion (rotation of this bone) could easily affect the functionality of many other structures within the cranium and subsequently rest of body.